sn3p/MvReporter/README.md

 If either debug, or text censoring is on the server may lag slightly.

 Stupid little thing for anybody that asks, the X in XR3 doesn't really mean anything.
 It's just there incase a R3 version (Release 3) is actually made by another author.
-Unless that author names one xr3 also, in that case I suppose naming this one that is kind of pointless then.
+Unless that author names one XR3 also, in that case I suppose naming this one that is kind of pointless then.

-I provide NO gurantee's this actor will not malfunction, mess up, crash, burn, fondle, attempt to take over the world, or otherwise fault.
+I provide NO guarantees this actor will not malfunction, mess up, crash, burn, fondle, attempt to take over the world, or otherwise fault.
 By using this you agree I cannot and WILL NOT be held responsible for ANYTHING that happens from this, either direct or associated.
 Only thing I ask that by using this, you will not remove the ad in place if you set Advertising to True in webadmin or ini by modifying this script.

 Also note, the Webadmin design, style and graphics are Copyright © 2002 - 2006 Rivalflame.com, All rights reserved.